How to Setup Raspberry Pi NFS Server

 sudo exportfs -ra

-11. The last thing we need to do is retrieve our Raspberry Pi’s local IP address by running the command below.
+12. The last thing we need to do is retrieve our Raspberry Pi’s local IP address by running the hostname command below.

-You will need to ensure your Pi is connected to network by either setting up the WiFi or using a ethernet cable.
+You will need to ensure your Pi is connected to network by either setting up the Wi-Fi or using an ethernet cable.

 We need this IP address so that we can successfully connect to the Raspberry Pi NFS server.